lilkimchi/media-metrics-YouTube-analyzer/README.md

 ## Viewer Metrics Dashboard
 <img src='visualizations/TV_metrics.png' width=700>
-(dummy data used to maintain confidentiality)
+(data is omittd here to maintain confidentiality)

 ## Sentiment Analysis on YouTube Comments
 Bigram to count the frequencies of 2 consecutive words in comments